 Moraine Valley Community College celebrates its 50th Anniversary this year.
 To learn more about and to re-live some of what those five decades have been like, the college has been collecting oral histories.
-Each week this semester we will highlight one of the videos.
+Throughout the semester we will be highlighting these videos.

 To enjoy more of these oral histories, along with historic photos and documents, visit the MVCC College Archives.

 Author Jesmyn Ward won the National Book Award for her newest novel, Sing, Unburied, Sing.
 It’s the story of a family in rural Mississippi that has drawn comparisons to The Odyssey and examines the brutal history of the South.
 Ward gave a fantastic interview on the book to NPR’S Terry Gross on Fresh Air, which can be listened to or read here.

 Although Ward is only 40, this is the second time she’s won the prize.
 In 2011 she won for the outstanding Salvage the Bones.
 It also examines issues of race, poverty and family in Missisippi, but this time the action centers on Hurricane Katrina.
 Ward herself grew up in Mississippi in a town that her family has lived in for generations called DeLisle (in her fiction it’s called Bois Sauvage).
 The author examines the role the places plays in her fiction in this fascinating article called Writing Mississippi.

 Here are direct links to the recent podcasts:

 Fiction: “Little Fires Everywhere”

 Meet some of the women who have shaped Moraine Valley over the last 50 years.
 They tell their stories of overcoming many challenges as they worked to establish this college as a nationally recognized institution.

 As part of its 50th Anniversary, Moraine Valley has collected oral histories from the people who have helped make it into the quality institution it is today.
 Meet some of the women behind those recordings and hear them tell the college’s story through their own experiences